gaconkzk/Openbound/OpenBound/README.md

    - [Testing] There is a slightly improbable chance of a projectile deal different damage on different clients.
    - Weather animations are not fps proof.
 A laggy player can have different wind settings.
    - Maximum resolution can not be greater than 1600 width OR 1600 height.
+   - Tactical map offset can be bigger than

 2. Server
    - There is no verification check on teams equality when a game is being started (INTENDED).